Free Psychology Quizzes: Discover Your Hidden Self

 The Enneagram โ Motivation-Based Personality

-The Enneagram is a personality system with ancient roots that identifies nine core types, each defined by a fundamental motivation, core fear, and basic desire.
-Unlike MBTI, which focuses on how you process information, the Enneagram digs into why you do what you do.
+The Enneagram is an old system that sorts people into nine core types, each defined by a driving motivation, a core fear, and a basic desire.
+Where MBTI asks how you process information, the Enneagram is more interested in why you do what you do.

-Each type also has two possible wings (adjacent types that flavor your core type), three instinctual variants (self-preservation, social, sexual/one-to-one), and explicit integration and disintegration paths that describe how you behave under growth conditions versus stress.
+It also layers on more detail than most systems: two possible wings (the adjacent types that color your core), three instinctual variants (self-preservation, social, sexual/one-to-one), and explicit integration and disintegration paths that describe how you shift when you're growing versus when you're stressed.

 Why the Enneagram Stands Out

-The trade-off is that the Enneagram has less empirical validation than the Big Five.
-However, recent peer-reviewed studies have begun to establish its reliability and correlations with established personality constructs.
+The trade-off is that it has less empirical validation than the Big Five.
+That said, peer-reviewed studies have started to fill the gap, establishing some reliability and tying its types to better-established personality constructs.

 DISC โ Personality in the Workplace